sarahkwak/foodtrucksf/README.md

 The data is available on [DataSF:Food Trucks](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat?)

-The original challenge is from Uber's Coding Challenge list: https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md
+The original capp idea is from Uber's Coding Challenge list: https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md

 ## Outline
 1. Currently, all food trucks are seeded in the database.
 The datas are collected and sorted in the seed file.